 Questions To Ask Your Kids When Talking About Rosa Parks

-As you go over Rosa Parks’s life with your kids, stop and ask questions often.
+As you go over Rosa Park’s life with your kids, stop and ask questions often.
 Give your children time to process some of the things they are hearing and learning.
 Also, let them ask questions and be patient and understanding with your answers.